JSONXX

 5. JSON Path Reference

 JSON Path tells the tool exactly where your data is.
 Leave it empty for auto-detect.
+Live demo: try the JSON to CSV tool and enter paths like data.users to extract specific arrays.

 Common Patterns